junxit/us-congress-bills-111/metadata.md

 - 2010-12-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 325 - 23 (Roll no. 658). (text: CR H8798)
 - 2010-12-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 325 - 23 (Roll no. 658).(text: CR H8798)
 - 2010-12-21 — Received in the Senate.
+- 2010-12-22 — Read twice and referred to the Committee on Armed Services.